 As I write this article, I am sitting at my desk, having just experienced what I’m writing about today.
 A client had an appointment and failed to show up for the appointment.
 The client failed to follow through.
 Why does this happen?

 In a counseling ministry such as Care for Pastors, we see something that happens to pastors regularly.
 It’s called the S.E.R. cycle.
 Here is a brief description of what takes place when a pastor reaches out to us for help.

 Pastors and/or their spouses find themselves in one or more of these areas of need:

 First, Marital Challenges – Marital challenges (communication, loneliness, isolation, neglect) are magnified by the unique demands and pressures of ministry life.

 Second, Ministry Fatigue or Empathy Fatigue – This occurs when the pastor and/or spouse is taking care of everyone in the congregation but not taking care of himself or herself.

 Third, Church Conflicts – This can be anything from a power group in the church wanting to get rid of the pastor, unrealistic expectations, or a clash of visions between the pastor and some individuals or groups within the church.

-So, how do you break the S.E.R. cycle?
+So, what is the answer?
 Realize what is happening.
 Treat the relapse as an event, not as a definition of your personhood or your ministry.
 It’s a relapse and it should be confronted, but don’t allow the relapse to keep you from getting the help you really need.

 Pastors, you are not alone.
 Care for Pastors is here to help you navigate through the unique challenges of pastoral ministry.
-Reach out to us at careforpastors.org.
+Reach out to us.